robj411/p2_drivers/README.md

 Finally, $M^{\text{CC}}(\textbf{1})$ is sampled as a fraction of
 $M^{\text{com}}(\textbf{1})- M^{\text{sch}}(\textbf{1})$ (Figure
 <a href="#fig:hospfrac">3.8</a>, distributed by age, Figure
-@(fig:conagefrac)), which leaves $M^{\text{home}}$.
-Community contacts
+<a href="#fig:conagefrac">3.9</a>), which leaves $M^{\text{home}}$.
-in consumption settings includes contacts made on public transport, as these contacts are small in number and are most correlated with consumption (and not work or school) (Jarvis et al. 2023).
+Community contacts in consumption settings includes contacts made on public transport, as these contacts are small in number and are most correlated with consumption (and not work or school) (Jarvis et al.
+2023).
 (This might be because contacts are counted by how many people you talk to.)

 <div class="figure">